CameronBannick/Life-Expectancy-Dataset/README.md

 # Life Expectancy Report
  ## Introduction
     As the human era continues advancements in medicine keep improving the quality of life for countries around the world.
 In the pursuit to ensure these advancements are made available to everyone, the question then becomes what factors contribute most to the life expectancy in the modern era.
-The goal of this project were to see which features in our data had the strongest relationship with life expectancy.
+The goal of this project was to see which features in our data had the strongest relationship with life expectancy.
  ## The data
 The data used was provided by the WHO and contains data on the following features:
    - Country -